00JCIV00/cova/README.md

 ```

 ### Parsing
 Parsing is handled by the `parseArgs()` function in cova.zig.
 It takes in an ArgIterator, a Command, and a Writer, then parses each token sequentially.
-The results of a successful parse are stored in provided Command which can then be analyzed by the user.
+The results of a successful parse are stored in the provided Command which can then be analyzed by the user.
 #### Example:
 ```zig
 pub fn main() !void {